Probating an Estate? Understand the Duties of an Executor or Executrix

 What does an executor do first?
 They start by locating all necessary documentation in order to ensure the process goes as quickly and smoothly as possible.

-Some people think that the estate attorney will have copies of this documentation at their office, but that's rarely the case.
+Some people think that the estate lawyer will have copies of this documentation at their office, but that's rarely the case.
 Instead, you're more likely to find all the necessary documentation somewhere in the home or in a safe deposit box of the recently deceased.

 You'll need to locate their Last Will and Testament, any funeral, cremation, burial or memorial instructions, and/or a Revocable Living Trust.
 Most people store all these documents together in a safe place.

 Once they're found, you can give them to an estate lawyer, preferably one experienced in the area of Probate Law.
-You can always hire the same attorney who created the documents in the first place.
+You can always hire the same lawyer who created the documents in the first place.

 Other Necessary Information To Gather